Series of molecular-like doubly excited states of a quasi-three-body Coulomb system

-The spectrum shows series of lines with a rich substructure superimposed, at higher photon energies, onto a broad continuum.
-Below $-3250$~cm$^{-1}$ the most prominent features, marked by blue bars, are centered around the Sr$^+(6d-Nf)$ dipole-allowed transitions of the isolated ion.
+The experimental spectrum, shown in Fig.~\ref{fig:overview_experimental_spectrum}, exhibits series of lines with a rich substructure that are superimposed, at higher photon energies, onto a continuum.
+The most prominent features, marked by unfilled blue bars, are centered around the Sr$^+(6d-Nf)$ dipole-allowed transitions of the isolated ion.
 Similar isolated-core-excitation (ICE) lines have been investigated at a lower threshold ($N=7$)~\cite{heber97}, and the detailed analysis of the present ones will be given elsewhere.
-Above $-3250$~cm$^{-1}$ the ICE series vanishes but the spectrum is not structureless.
-Two other series that first became visible near $-5500$ cm$^{-1}$ remain present.
-The first series, marked by the green bars, is the PPS series investigated in the present paper.
-The second series, marked by the orange bars, is associated to high lying Rydberg-like states ($n\gtrsim 50$) located below each ionization threshold associated to a hydrogenic manifold Sr$^+(N,L>3)$.
+Above $-3250$~cm$^{-1}$ the ICE series vanishes but the spectrum is not structureless and two series of lines remain visible.
+The first series, marked by the hatched orange bars, is associated to high lying Rydberg-like states located below each hydrogenic ionization threshold Sr$^+(N,L>3)$.
 Its analysis is ongoing.
+The second set of resonances, marked by the filled green bars, is the PPS series investigated in the present paper.
+It is remarkable because it remains visible even for very high excitation ($N=16$) and because it converges to the double ionization threshold but does \emph{not} follow the Rydberg formula or any other formulas describing the energies of series of doubly-excited states (see~\cite{tanner00} for a review).

-To identify the origin of the (green) PPS series we ran extensive theoretical calculations using the method of configuration interaction with exterior complex scaling (CI-ECS)~\cite{genevriez21}.
+To identify the nature of the PPS series we ran extensive theoretical calculations using the method of configuration interaction with exterior complex scaling (CI-ECS)~\cite{genevriez21}.
 It treats the two-electron motion from first principles while accounting for the effect of the Sr$^{2+}$ closed-shell ion core with an accurate model potential.
 CI-ECS is capable of describing highly doubly excited states of alkaline-earth atoms~\cite{genevriez23,genevriez21a,genevriez19b,wehrli19}, a challenging task as the correlated motion of the two electrons must be treated over large radial distances ($> 1000\, a_0$), the density of states increases rapidly ($10^6$ eV$^{-1}$) and many decay channels are open.
 The calculations reported here correspond to a degree of excitation ($N \sim 9-10$) that is well beyond what had been previously calculated for any species other than helium ($N=6$)~\cite{wood94, genevriez21a}.
 Calculations details are given in the end matter.